PythonLinks/MQTT-Topic-Loggin/README.md

 ## Possible Enhancements.

 This list of enhancements tells you the limits of what the software does and does not do.
-I am considering making the following changes:
+I am considering making the following changes listed below.
+It all depends on what people want.

 1. Including a web server in the container.
 2. Including an MQTT broker in the container.